Rental Property Injury Lawyers QLD

 3. They could have anticipated that this negligence would result in sickness, property damage, or personal injury.

-Landlord and managing real estate agent both have an owed duty of care for the safety of their tenants.
-Legal obligations are covered in the Civil Liabilities Act QLD 2003, the Residential Tenancies and Rooming Accommodation Act 2008, and under common law.
+The landlord and the managing real estate agent both have a duty of care to ensure the safety of their tenants.
+Legal obligations are covered in the:

 Super Insurance Legal News